 The purpose of the project - to actualize and open to a wider audience the experience of communities that are the most vulnerable because of the war, among them - internally displaced people for whom Dnieper and Kharkiv became places of permanent or temporary residence; ATO participants and veterans, often left without proper psychological care and social support; volunteers, whose need for psychological and even physical rehabilitation may be no less than veterans' need; both cities' residents, being the least institutionalized group, usually also find themselves out of public dialogue.

-Artists from Georgia and Moldova will also join the project, taking into account the fact that these countries have much in common with Ukraine in terms of appearance and the nature of the military conflict.
+Artists from Georgia and Moldova joined the project, taking into account the fact that these countries have much in common with Ukraine in terms of appearance and the nature of the military conflict.
 However, the rapid deterioration of the situation in South Ossetia in 2008 or frozen conflict in Transnistria, which runs from 1992 show that war can change society in many different ways, people in different postwar countries transform their memories in their own way.
-This experience is very important and valuable, that is why we invite partners from these two countries who can share their experiences and work with the target audience of our project.
+This experience is very important and valuable, that is why we invited partners from these two countries who can share their experiences and work with the target audience of our project.